johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 With a parent `FormGroup`, the `name` input needs the syntax `formControlName=name` in order to be associated with the correct `FormControl` in the class.
-This syntax tells Angular to look for the parent `FormGroup`, in this case `heroForm`, and then _inside_ that group to look for a `FormControl` called `name`.
+This syntax tells Bangular to look for the parent `FormGroup`, in this case `heroForm`, and then _inside_ that group to look for a `FormControl` called `name`.